Item added to cart

 Integrative Nutrition

-Six Anti-Inflammatory Recipes Perfect for Your Holiday Parties
+6 Anti-Inflammatory Recipes Perfect for Your Holiday Party

 Inflammation isn’t always a bad thing.
 In appropriate amounts, inflammation helps protect your body from infection and injury.
 It’s when inflammation becomes chronic that it does more harm than good.
 Prolonged periods of inflammation can lead to autoimmune diseases like rheumatoid arthritis, type 1 and type 2 diabetes, lupus, celiac disease, multiple sclerosis, psoriasis, and more.
 Inflammatory diseases occur when your body responds to triggers with an overly powerful, inappropriate reaction, and attacks your body in the process.

-Eating anti-inflammatory foods or following an anti-inflammatory diet (like the AIP diet), has proven to impact inflammation levels and treat the symptoms of certain inflammatory conditions.
-Research has shown diets high in vegetables, seafood, fruits, nuts, and healthy oils all can result in lower levels of inflammation.
+Eating anti-inflammatory foods or following an anti-inflammatory diet (like the AIP diet) has proven to impact inflammation levels and treat the symptoms of certain inflammatory conditions.
+Research has shown that diets high in vegetables, seafood, fruits, nuts, and healthy oils can all result in lower levels of inflammation.

-Six Anti-Inflammatory Recipes to Serve this Holiday Season
+6 Anti-Inflammatory Recipes to Make This Holiday Season

 Whether you’re hosting the whole family or keeping it small, these recipes feature at least one anti-inflammatory ingredient — and they’re bound to be a hit this holiday season!